justin9939/Bullet-Hell-Simulator/README.md

 There will be a set number of implemented levels, each with a unique pattern of enemies, and a unique boss.
-As the name is a pun on the Windows x64 system, the game will be computer themed.
+As the name is a pun on the Windows x64 system and the Windows Defender antivirus, the game will be computer themed.
 The player will control an antivirus icon, enemies will be things like bugs and errors, and bosses will be viruses.

 ***Who will use it?***